-But while you may love that extra hour of sleep, consider not sleeping in, but instead get up after your customary amount of sleep.
+But while you may love that extra hour of sleep, consider not sleeping in, but instead get up after your customary time.
 Your body is getting up as usual, but the clock will say that you’re up an hour early.
 And there’s a lot you can do with that hour–especially if the people around you are still sound asleep.

 Remember, when it comes to habits, it’s easier to change your surroundings than to change yourself or other people.
 It’s easier to get in the habit of waking up earlier by getting up at the same time, when the clock changes, than to train yourself to get up earlier.

 A reader commented: “A couple of years ago I decided not to reset my clock at the end of daylight savings.
 I had thought of myself as a night owl, but suddenly had writing/exercise time.”

 You could use that time to do something like exercise or work on a project–or maybe you want to use it for pure pleasure.
 I have a friend who wakes up early to read for fun.

 The morning is a great time to form a regular habit, because self-control is high, there are fewer distractions, and it’s highly predictable.